-1.2 The purpose of automatic testing is to make it possible to perform rapid tests; circuits found to be "satisfactory" in the course of these will not be subjected to full maintenance tests and the maintenance staff can thus concentrate on making full tests of circuits identified as "doubtful" during the rapid tests.

-1.3 Automatic tests should be organized in such a way that at one end at least of the group of circuits under test, no staff is required.
+- 1.1 The purpose of automatic testing is to make it possible to perform rapid tests; circuits found to be "satisfactory" in the course of these will not be subjected to full maintenance tests and the maintenance staff can thus concentrate on making full tests of circuits identified as "doubtful" during the rapid tests. - 1.2 Automatic tests should be organized in such a way that at least at one end of the group of circuits under test, no staff is required.
 This end of the circuit will then be said to be "in the passive position", while the end initiating the tests will be said to be "in the active position".